-This is a dual-channel, front and rear dash cam with high resolution and a waterproof rear cam.
+This is a dual-channel, best front and rear dash cam with high resolution and a waterproof rear cam.
 There are no blind spots with this state-of-the-art gadget as you get a 170-degree wide-angle front camera and a 130-degree rear one.

 Many consumers argue that a notification popping up on the screen when the memory is full does not equate to a loop recording feature (and we agree).
 This dash cam offers seamless loop recording that does not overwrite footage recorded due to the G-sensor protection.

 It also had “parking mode”, which means the dashcam still functions when you’re not at the wheel.
 Worried about someone bumping, scraping or keying your car?
 Get the evidence on tape with this gadget.